 Why is Insights so valuable?
 Learning how to read the data in your Facebook Insights will help you build campaigns that generate qualified leads and create repeat customers.

-You can see that Facebook users are interacting with your content by looking at the number of likes, comments and shares on each post.
-The question is, how do you dig a bit deeper so that you can out these metrics to good use?
+You can already see that Facebook users are interacting with your content by looking at the number of likes, comments, and shares on each post.
+But Facebook Insights allow you to dig a bit deeper and put these metrics to good use.